Make A Plan

 Create a Family Communications Plan

 The Federal Emergency Management Agency’s Ready.gov program has made it simple for you to create a Family Emergency Plan.
-Download the Family Communication Plan for Parents and Kids (PDF) documents, fill out the sections, and print out copies for your family and friends
+The Family Communication Plan for Parents and Kids you can fill out the sections and email it to yourself as a PDF.

 Because your family may not all be together when an emergency occurs and because emergencies can disrupt normal communications due to power outages or infrastructure damage, it is important to plan how you will communicate in different situations.